 All enrolled study participants will complete monthly follow-up visits throughout their participation in the study.
 These regular visits should be conducted every 30 days, and couples should return for the visit together.
-Acknowledging that it will not always be possible to complete follow-up visits on the targeted dates, visits may be completed within a one-week window around the target date (i.e., +/-7 days from the target date).
+Acknowledging that it will not always be possible to complete follow-up visits on the targeted dates, visits may be completed within a defined visit window.
+The SSP defines the visit window associated with each visit type (2-week visit, monthly visit, etc.).